aa-batterier/ring/ring_with_tcp_network_sockets_and_pthread/README.md

 # ring with tcp network sockets and pthread

-Sends a message throw a ring of nodes.
+Sends a message through a ring of nodes.

 The nodes are threads and the nodes are connected through tcp network sockets.